kserve/website/docs/modelserving/v1beta1/llm/huggingface/multi-node/README.md

-# Multi-node/Multi-GPU Inference with Hugging Face LLM Serving Runtime
+# Multi-node/Multi-GPU Inference with Hugging Face vLLM Serving Runtime

-This guide provides step-by-step instructions on setting up multi-node and multi-GPU inference using Hugging Face's LLM Serving Runtime.
+This guide provides step-by-step instructions on setting up multi-node and multi-GPU inference using Hugging Face's vLLM Serving Runtime.
 Before proceeding, please ensure you meet the following prerequisites and understand the limitations of this setup.

 ## Prerequisites

 - Multi-node functionality is only supported in **RawDeployment** mode.
 - **Auto-scaling is not available** for multi-node setups.
-- A **Persistent Volume Claim (PVC)** is required for multi-node configurations, and it must support the **ReadWriteMany (RWM)** access mode.
+- A **Persistent Volume Claim (PVC)** is required for multi-node configurations, and it must support the **ReadWriteMany (RWX)** access mode.

 ### Key Validations